Hopper’s Hands

 Getting There

-Transit: Muni 28-19th Ave to the Golden Gate Bridge toll plaza, then walk down to Fort Point (15 minutes downhill).
+Transit: Muni 28-19th Avenue to the Golden Gate Bridge toll plaza, then walk down to Fort Point (15 minutes downhill).
 Or PresidiGo shuttle from downtown.

 Parking: Small lot at Fort Point (fills early on weekends).
 Additional parking at the Golden Gate Bridge Welcome Center.

-Walking: Part of the Batteries to Bluffs trail and the Crissy Field waterfront path.
-Combine with Fort Point, the bridge walk, and Warming Hut.
+Walking: Part of the Bay Trail and Crissy Field waterfront path.
+Combine with Fort Point, the bridge walk, and the Warming Hut.